RarelyCharlie/rarelycharlie.github.io/_draft/ghosts.md

 I suggest taking steps to limit the impact on members, encourage reporting of listeners, and to make reporting more effective.

-To handle these situations appropriately, the system needs to be able to determine when a chat is abandoned.
-This requires greater clarity in the system about when a chat is live and when it's offline, and greater clarity about the meaning of listener status (Online/Busy/Offline).
+To handle these situations appropriately, the system needs to be able to determine reliably when a chat is abandoned.
+This requires greater clarity in the system about when a chat is live and when it's offline, and because this is related to status (Online/Busy/Offline) it requires greater clarity about that too.

 ### Proposals

 In summary, I propose one big change and a bunch of simpler supporting changes.
 The big change provides a way for the system to know when a chat has been abandoned.
 This involves a change in the way the End Live Chat button works.

-Seven of the supporting changes are designed to limit the impact of unwanted behaviour.
+1-to-1 chats have always operated in two modes.
+In a *live chat* both chatters should respond quickly to keep the conversation going.
+In what is currently called an *offline chat* response time is less critical.

+I notice that the term "offline chat" is easily confused with offline status.
+For clarity, I propose using the term *messages mode" instead.
+This is also better aligned with the use of the abbreviation PM to mean personal message.

-Six more supporting changes are designed to provide members and listeners with clearer information, helping to set expectations more clearly.
+About half of the proposed supporting changes are designed to provide members and listeners with clearer information, helping to set expectations more clearly.
+The other half of the supporting changes are designed to limit the impact of unwanted behaviour.

 I think these proposals can be implemented pretty much independently one at a time.
-The order of implemention probably doesn't matter a whole lot.
+I haven't thought much about the best order of implementation.

 ### Proposal to identify abandoned chats